Danny Tarkanian: 2016 U.S. House election

-Tarkanian ran to represent Nevada's 3rd congressional district in the 2016 election.
-He won the Republican primary in June 2016, and faced Democrat Jacky Rosen in the November 2016 general election.
-Rosen won with 47% of the vote to Tarkanian's 46%.
-Tarkanian sued Rosen after the election for defamation and the case is currently pending.
+In 2016, Tarkanian ran to represent Nevada's 3rd congressional district, an open seat.
+He won the Republican primary with 32% of the vote, running against Democratic nominee Jacky Rosen.
+Rosen won 47.23–45.96%, with Independent American candidate Warren Markowitz and independent David Goossen obtaining 3.73% and 3.07% of the vote, respectively.

+After the election, Tarkanian sued Rosen for defamation.

-2018 U.S. Senate election
+2018 elections

-On August 8, 2017, Tarkanian announced on Fox News that he would run against incumbent Republican Nevada Senator Dean Heller in the 2018 primary.
-Tarkanian promised firmer support for President Donald Trump.
-He also gained the support of Steve Bannon, the executive chairman for Breitbart News.
+On August 8, 2017, Tarkanian announced on Fox News that he would run against incumbent Republican senator Dean Heller in the 2018 primary.
+Tarkanian promised to be a stronger support of president Donald Trump He ran with the endorsement of Steve Bannon, executive chairman for Breitbart News.
 In October 2017, Tarkanian was photographed with brothel owner Dennis Hof at a county fair.
 On February 1, 2018, in a meeting between Republican National Committee members and Donald Trump, Trump said that he would travel to Nevada to support Heller, who was doing well in the polls, in the Republican primary against Tarkanian.

-On March 16, 2018, hours before the filing deadline and at the request of President Trump, Tarkanian announced that he would be withdrawing from the Senate race and would instead run for Nevada's 3rd congressional district.
+On March 16, 2018, hours before the filing deadline and at the request of Trump, Tarkanian announced that he would be withdrawing from the Senate race and would instead run for Nevada's 3rd congressional district.

-2018 U.S. House election

-Tarkanian had seven times as much campaign funding as any of his primary opponents as of mid-April 2018.
 He won the Republican primary on June 12, 2018, with 44.1% of the vote.
-He faced Democrat Susie Lee in the general election and lost 52–43%.
+He faced Democrat Susie Lee in the general election and lost 51.89–42.83%, with Libertarian candidate Steve Brown, Independent American candidate Harry Vickers, and several independent candidates carrying a combined 5.3% of the vote.

 2020 Douglas County Commission election

 Tarkanian ran against incumbent Republican Dave Nelson for District 1 of the Douglas County Commission, which includes the town of Gardnerville.
 He defeated Nelson in the June 17 primary by 17 votes.
-While Nelson indicated he would seek a recount, he ultimately decided against it.
-Tarkanian ran unopposed in the general election as no Democrat filed, making his primary victory tantamount to election.
+Although Nelson indicated he would seek a recount, he ultimately decided against it.
+Tarkanian ran unopposed in the general election, making his primary victory tantamount to election.

 2022 U.S. House election

+In 2022, Tarkanian ran as a candidate for Nevada's 2nd congressional district, mounting a primary challenge against Republican incumbent Mark Amodei.

+Amodei was re-nominated with 54.87% of the vote, with Tarkanian received 32.59%, and the rest of the vote split amongst three other candidates.

-Tarkanian was a candidate for Nevada's 2nd congressional district in the 2022 election, unsuccessfully challenging Republican incumbent Mark Amodei.
-As a candidate, he has spoken in favor of banning taxpayer funding from going to Planned Parenthood and breaking up Big Tech companies through antitrust enforcement.
+As a candidate, Tarkanian has spoken in favor of banning taxpayer funding for Planned Parenthood and breaking up Big Tech companies through antitrust enforcement.